espnet/espnet/doc/tutorial.md

 ### Transducer

+***Important: If you encounter any issue related to Transducer loss, please open an issue in [our fork of warp-transducer](https://github.com/b-flo/warp-transducer).***

 ESPnet supports models trained with Transducer loss, aka Transducer models.
 To train such model, the following should be set in the training config:

 ```